joesuf4/smag/readme.md

 I also work on [Robusta](https://github.com/robusta-dev/robusta) - a Kubernetes monitoring and automation platform.
 It makes your Prometheus alerts better.

+Joe Schaefer (joesuf4) forked this repo to make it zsh -ic friendly, so his github.com/joesuf4/home/tree/wsl rcfiles work cleanly as command-line args to `swag`.

 # Demo

 ![](./images/readme-example.gif)